streamlit/streamlit/docs/deploy_streamlit_app.md

 ### App dashboard

-When you first log into [share.streamlit.io](http://s4a.streamlit.io) you will land your app dashboard, which gives you a list of all your deployed apps.
-This list does includes apps deployed by other people who have push access to the same repos as you, since you're all managers of those apps.
+When you first log into [share.streamlit.io](http://s4a.streamlit.io) you will land on your app dashboard, which gives you a list of all your deployed apps.
+This list does include apps deployed by other people who have push access to the same repos as you, since you're all managers of those apps.
 Such apps are indicated with an icon like this one:

 <img src="_static/img/streamlit_share_dashboard.png" alt="Streamlit share dashboard" width="450" style='display: block; margin-left: auto; margin-right: auto; padding-top: 15px;'/>